 biography

 Previously, Michelle was Deputy Director of Research and Research Fellow with the RISE Programme at the University of Oxford, where she conducted research on improving education system alignment for learning, and led strategy, programmatic and research activities.
 Michelle has also served as Senior Research Advisor with the World Bank, helping launch a new global partnership for social protection system reform.
-She has consulted for and advised bilateral and multilateral organizations, major philanthropic donors, non-governmental organizations, and private sector actors.
+She has consulted for and advised bilateral and multilateral organisations, major philanthropic donors, non-governmental organisations, and private sector actors.
 Her research has been covered by the Economist, Financial Times, CNN, and national newspapers in Kenya, Tanzania, and Indonesia (among others).

 Related